Skip to Content

-That couldn’t be further from the truth.
-These stereotypes often cloud one’s judgment towards extroverts, so you might end up losing out on genuine friendships if you believe them.
-At the end of the day, intro- and extroversion are subject to human behavior
+Stereotypes often obscure one’s judgment towards extroverts, so you might lose out on genuine friendships if you believe them.
+At the end of the day, intro- and extroversion manifest differently in each person.

 1. Extroverts Are Energized by Socializing

-Extroverted people not only enjoy social settings, they also get a good kick out of them.
+Extroverts enjoy social settings and get a good kick out of them.
 Being around others energizes extroverts and often boosts their mood.
-Unlike introverts, who are usually drained after spending time with lots of people, extroverts are buzzing with energy.
+Unlike introverts, who are usually drained after spending time with many people, extroverts are buzzing with energy.

 The unfortunate part is this energy can be misinterpreted by others.
 They may feel that the extroverted person is hogging the conversation, making themself the center of attention.